geopython/pycsw/docs/en/docs/configuration.rst

 Additional Configurations
 -------------------------

 By default, pycsw loads ``default.cfg`` at runtime.
 To load an alternate configuration, modify ``csw.py`` to point to the desired configuration.
-Alternatively, pycsw supports specifiying a specific configuration via the ``PYCSW_CONFIG`` HTTP header.
-When a CSW client passes this HTTP header, pycsw will override the default configuruation location.
+Alternatively, pycsw supports explicitly specifiying a configuration by appending ``config=/path/to/default.cfg`` to the base URL of the service (e.g. ``http://localhost/pycsw/csw.py?config=tester/suites/default/default.cfg&service=CSW&version=2.0.2&request=GetCapabilities``).
+When the ``config`` parameter is passed by a CSW client, pycsw will override the default configuration location and subsequent settings with those of the specified configuration.